purescript/documentation/Language-Guide.md

 ## Integers

 The `Int` type represents integer values.
+The runtime representation is also a normal JavaScript Number; however, operations like `(+)` on `Int` values are defined differently in order to ensure that you always get `Int` values as a result.

 ## Arrays